pluralsight/intro-to-pytest/README.md

 pytest -vs 11_mark_test.py
 ```

 We ran three tests...
-Note that even though we marked `asserty_callable_thing` as if it was a test, PyTest still didn't run it - `mark` data is only processed on callables that PyTest recognizes as tests (and `asserty_callable_thing`'s name does not start with "test"!)
+Note that even though we marked `asserty_callable_thing` as if it was a test, PyTest still didn't actually run it - `mark` tags are only processed on callables that PyTest recognizes as tests (and `asserty_callable_thing`'s name does not start with "test"!)

 Admittedly, this code isn't all that interesting on its own.
 But the real value of `mark` is best demonstrated within the `pytest` runner itself: